 The Fund is responsible for administering the Low-Income Housing Tax Credit Program, which generates low-income residential rental units by encouraging private investment through federal tax credits.
-Since its inception, this program has produced more than 14,700 affordable rental units.
+Since its inception, this program has produced more than 15,200 affordable rental units in West Virginia.

-If you are interested in receiving updates on the Fund’s Low-Income Housing Tax Credit Program by being added to the mailing list, please click here.
+If you are interested in receiving updates on the Fund’s Low-Income Housing Tax Credit Program, join the mailing list.

 To make sure you do not miss out on any of our emails, the one thing you can do no matter what email service providers you’re using is to add the West Virginia Housing Development Fund to your address book.Ask a question about this program.

 Note: The example used for the Application Workshop is included in each underwriting spreadsheet above as well as a blank spreadsheet for use to underwrite your property.